Jingyi-Long/creative_coding_maijor_project/README.md

 We used Claude (Anthropic) to assist with parts of the code.

 Yuming Cong used ChatGPT to generate the image of the sketch.

+Zichen Feng used ChatGPT to support idea development, code troubleshooting, and wording refinement.